 Community Service: Students will be assigned a set number of hours to complete on campus community service.
-Hours may be completed by serving in the Housekeeping department or Dining Services, and will be assigned by the Vice President of Student Services.
+Hours may be completed by serving in the Housekeeping department, Dining Services, the Maintenance Department, or other areas approved by the Student Life Office and will be assigned by the Vice President of Student Services.
 Students assigned community service will be responsible for having their supervisor complete and sign a community service log that will be returned to the Student Life Office.